FAIR Data is a set of principles applied to data to make it:

 In other words, Digital twins in IOTICS form a network of FAIR data points interacting dynamically and autonomously with each other.

-Autonomous data interactions happen because IOTICS supports a “find and bind” pattern whereby a twin wanting some data can search the network, find relevant twins matching the search criteria, describe them to determine whether they’re useful or not, then bind to them to receive the data.
+Autonomous data interactions happen because IOTICS supports a “find and bind” pattern whereby a twin wanting some data can search the network, find relevant twins matching the search criteria, describe them to determine whether they’re useful or not, and then bind to them to receive the data.

 The find and bind pattern can be programmed in each twin, as such making a twin an autonomous agent in the network.